What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 Rather, it’s all about your perception of sales.

-When I walk into a room, I always feel like I have something tremendous to give you.
+Walking into a room, I always feel like I have something tremendous to give you.
 I can help your sales professionals reach their goals.
-So, it’s two things—first, your perception and your belief in what you are conveying.
-So therefore, I believe in what I do.
+So, it’s two things—first, your perception and belief in what you convey.
+Therefore, I believe in what I do.
 Second, I think what I do makes a difference and helps people and that it matters.
 So, I project that sales mindset.

 2. Good Listener

-Great salespeople listen to the customers’ needs and use them to propose a solution that works best for them.
-Above all, they understand that sales professionals should be listening 80% of the time and only talking 20% of the time.
+Great salespeople listen to the customers’ needs and use them to propose the best solution for them.
+Above all, they understand that sales professionals should listen 80% of the time and only talk 20% of the time.
 Of that 20%, half of that should be asking questions.
 That leaves only 10% for selling and telling.

 3. Prepared